pejulian/openvpn-access-server-infra/README.md

 1. `nodejs@12x` and `npm`
 2. `PuTTY` or similar SSH client (or command line if you prefer that)
 3. Complete these [manual set up steps](#manual-steps-before-installation)
-4. An understanding that this setup incurs cost since it is deployed on AWS.
-The `t2.micro` EC2 instances used are within the free tier for *12 months* for *new* customers only.
-Use the TCO calculator to get an estimate of your costs by using this infrastructure and modify the instance type if needed (I cannot vouch for the stability of the setup for different instance types, try it and let me know :smile:)
+4. An understanding that this setup incurs a monthly costs since it is deployed on AWS.
+The `t3a.micro` EC2 instances defined in the code are _NOT_ within the free tier for new AWS account signups.
+Use `t2.micro` instances to get 750 hours for *12 months* if signing up as a *new* customer.
+Use the TCO calculator to get an estimate of your costs by using this infrastructure and modify the instance type if needed (I cannot vouch for the stability of the setup for different instance types, try it and let me know :smile:).
+If you will be paying for this setup, consider setting up a Budget or Billing Alarm to better monitor your monthly costs.
    1. EBS storage connected to EC2 instances are also chargeable.
 The PiHole EC2 instance is equipped with a 20GB EBS volume to cater for caching and adlists created/used by PiHole.
 ## Deployment

 Fork this repo, run `npm install`.

-> `cdk` version has been locked to `1.95.1` to prevent package conflicts.
+> `cdk` version has been locked to `1.98.0` to prevent package conflicts.

 > Before running the deploy command, ensure that you have read all the instructions in this readme.
 It's worth taking the time to do so as chances are the deployment will not work if certain pre-requisites steps aren't met.